Stelath/wordscapes-bot/README.md

 Download a release from the release page then open your terminal and navigate to the folder the package was downloaded in; then run `pip install wordscapesbot-1.1.0.tar.gz`

 ## Usage
-Run the package by running `python -m wordscapesbot` in your terminal
+Run the package by running `python -m wordscapesbot` in your terminal and following the instructuions that appear on the command line.

 ### Arguments
 You can add arguments to the end of the expression ex. `python -m wordscapesbot (argument here)`